 The Enterprise Management Incentive - EMI - enables share options to be granted to employees which will allow shares to be received at a later date without any tax bill arising until the shares are sold.
-If your business is in the London area we, at Tish Press & Company, can advise you on the establishment of an EMI scheme.
+If your business is in the Shenfield area we, at Tish Press & Company, can advise you on the establishment of an EMI scheme.

 Enterprise Management Incentives (EMI)

 Retaining and motivating staff are key issues for many employers.
 Research in the UK and USA has shown a clear link between employee share ownership and increases in productivity.
 The government has therefore introduced a variety of ways in which an employer can provide mechanisms for employees to obtain shares in the employer company without necessarily suffering a large tax bill.
 Provided the company meets the qualifying conditions, EMI can be one of the most tax efficient and flexible means available.

 EMI allows selected employees (often key to the employer) to be given the opportunity to acquire a significant number of shares in their employer through the issue of options.
 Whilst an EMI can offer significant tax advantages, the key driver for any incentive arrangement should be the commercial objectives of the business.

 If shares are simply given to an employee the market value of the shares will be taxed as earnings from the employment.
 This is expensive for the employee as he may not have any cash to pay the tax arising.